Anarchism: Info Page

 Nestor Makhno

 Makhno was a farmer's son from Huliaipole in Ukraine, who rose to become one of the important figures of an anarchist popular movement in Ukraine between 1917 and 1921 during the Russian Civil War after the October Revolution.
 Makhno was influenced by the ideas of the anarchist theorists and activists Bakunin and Kropotkin.
 Inspired by these anarchist principles, Makhno set out to challenge the emerging Bolshevik power in Ukraine, seeking to establish a society rooted in voluntary associations and self-governance.
-Makhno demonstrated remarkable military skills and strategic brilliance during the Russian Civil War.
+Makhno demonstrated remarkable military and strategic skills during the Russian Civil War.
 The Black Army's successes in several battles against both the Bolsheviks and the Whites bolstered Makhno's reputation as a capable commander.
 These military achievements garnered support from those who saw him as a competent commander in the face of external threats.
-Nestor Makhno was revered as a heroic figure and visionary by the members of the Free Territory movement, who saw him as a symbol of resistance against oppressive regimes.Nestor Makhno, along with several other anarchists, played a central role in the development of platformism.
+At the time Makhno was revered as a heroic figure and visionary by the members of the anarchist movement in ukraine, who saw him as a symbol of resistance against oppressive regimes.Nestor Makhno, along with several other anarchists, played a central role in the development of platformism.
 Makhno's significant contributions to the creation of the platformism positioned him as one of its key authors.
 His ideas emphasized the importance of adopting a shared framework, tactical unity, and collective responsibility within anarchist organizations.
 Today his writings are seen as a valuable framework that encourages organizational discipline, strategic focus, and a shared commitment to anarchist principles.

 Emma Goldman